GeorgeMichailov10/Programming-Patterns/Curriculum.md

 ### Web Development (Beginner)
 1. Web Dev with Mongo and Flask
 2. Multiple Entities and User Auth in Flask
-3. FastAPI and Basic Async Programming in Web Dev

 ### Concurrency with Python
 4. Concurrency with async vs threading vs processes